Flower Show within the Garden Life marquee

-The main Flower Show houses an array of beautiful flower and floral arrangements hosted by the National Association of Flower Arrangement Societies, each class allows the competitors to produce an arrangement full of colour and creativity.
-The lower half of the large marquee hosts specialist nurseries selling plants but also on hand to give advice and guidance.
-Joining the florists and plant specialists this year will be the Kent Federation of Horticultural Societies.
+The main Flower Show in the Garden Life marquee housed an array of beautiful flower and floral arrangements hosted by the National Association of Flower Arrangement Societies.
+Each class allowed competitors to produce an arrangement full of colour and creativity.
+The lower half of the large marquee hosts specialist nurseries selling plants and experts were also on hand to give advice and guidance.
+Joining the florists and plant specialists was the Kent Federation of Horticultural Societies.
 The Kent Federation runs competitions for members in the horticultural sections encouraging one of the greatest spectacles – the ‘perfect’ fruit or vegetable.
 This is only one of the many horticultural competitions; others include cut flowers, pot plants, bonsai, cactus, informally arranged floral exhibits and a number of craft competitions.

 Hanging Baskets & Children’s Competitions